Friday, March 31, 2023

 Lots of restrictions have been proposed such as banning assault weapons for personal use or requiring background checks.
 Such measures need to be adopted, but more importantly fear and hate need to be reduced.
 That cannot be legislated.

 Education is very important.
 Some politicians have wanted to restrict true black history.
 The United States has had a bad history with minority races and have avoided dealing with it.
 Slavery is in the past, but its legacy lingers.
 Indigenous were displaced from their land.
-Asians and Jews have suffered discrimination.
+Asians and Jews have also suffered discrimination.
 It really is a matter of understanding differences.

 Religion is very personal, but when imposed on others can lead to violence.
 Learning to respect others' beliefs is important.